SolaceProducts/sl-spring-cloud-connectors/README.md

 ## Resources

-For more information about Cloud Foundry and the Solace messaging service these resources:
+For more information about Cloud Foundry and the Solace Messaging service these resources:
 - [Solace Messaging for Pivotal Cloud Foundry](http://docs.pivotal.io/solace-messaging/)
 - [Cloud Foundry Documentation](http://docs.cloudfoundry.org/)
 - For an introduction to Cloud Foundry: https://www.cloudfoundry.org/